gaurav-js-dev/php-practice/blogger/readme.md

 ##PHP Blog App

-### This is a fully functional PHP blog with an Admin dashboard that can create, edit and delete the blog posts including images and text.
-Audience can view the post and also use contact form.
-More functionality for comments, admin roles etc to be added soon . . .
+#### This a simple web blog with an Admin dashboard from which admin can create, edit and delete the blog posts including adding images and text content.
+Audience can navigate and view the post and also use contact form to send queries.
+This blog utilizes mainly PHP for everything.

+This applications includes various features like

+- CRUD functionality with MYSQl database

+- Image upload storage, handling & deletion.

+- Authentication with secure storage of credentials.

+- Pagination

+- PHPMailer library for contact form.

+## Usage

+To run this project locally please clone this repo on your machine then add your own Database configuration details in **config.php** in root folder.

 ------------------ Flow -----------